 Figure out how to profit from your passion

-Executive coach Melanie Connallee said that to turn something you love into a business, you of course have to determine how to make money from it.
+Melanie Connellee, executive coach and president of business consulting company MLC Group said that to turn something you love into a business, you have to determine how to make money from it.

-"Spend some time brainstorming," said Connallee, president of the MLC Group.
-"Look at it from several avenues – from your perspective, from the buyer’s perspective, the end user’s perspective and the audience perspective."
+"Spend some time brainstorming," said Connellee.
+"Look at it from several avenues — from your perspective, from the buyer's perspective, the end user's perspective and the audience perspective."

-She said, for example, people who love art could fund their passions in several ways, including by teaching art, working in a gallery or doing portraits.
+For example, she said, people who love art could fund their passions in several ways, including by teaching art, working in a gallery or doing portraits.